vidispine/hull/hull/doc/architecture.md

     {{- end }}
     ```

+This is not helpful to the user to have an intuition of what he needs to do.
+The HULL library can step in to solve these issues to a large degree.
 ### Conclusion

 There are various groups of people that work with Helm.
-There might be a group of people concerned with maintaining and installing a specific chart to the best of their effort.
-In this case the regular Helm workflow might be suited well.
+There might be a group of people concerned with maintaining and installing a single specific chart to the best of their effort.
+In this case the regular Helm workflow might be suited for them well enough.

-But there are also people who maintain and consume a larger number of charts which likely are overwhelmed by the various individual design approaches to creating Helm charts.
-For newcomers to this group, using the HULL library omits the quite tedious YAML template creation and placeholder logic by offering a simple interface to specifying objects directly.
+But there are also people who maintain and/or consume a larger number of charts which likely are overwhelmed by the various individual design approaches to creating Helm charts.
+To this group, using the HULL library can omit the tedious YAML template creation and placeholder logic by offering a common interface to specifying objects directly, allowing the consumer to specify complete Kubernetes objects out-of-the-box and support frequent usecases by a light abstraction layer.

-But out of necessity, this initially group of people new to Kubernetes needs to get involved deeper in the design of individual helm charts to be able to understand how to configure them when following the regular Helm workflow.
-By that point you are also likely familiar with the Kubernetes API objects and YAML structures and feel closer to using this directly than rebuilding every API object property via the abstractions introduced by Helm charts.

-That is why HULL allows you out-of-the-box to specify complete Kubernetes objects and supports where possible to foster frequent usecases by a light abstraction layer.

 ## Components